 Every spring, life moves back to the pasture.
-The arrival of the local shepherds is signaled by a bell from the pasture.
-Life begins, the four-legged ones graze (cows, lambs, and goats) and local farmers start producing the usual dairy products and delicacies.
+A bell from the pasture signals the arrival of the local shepherds.
+Life begins, the four-legged ones graze (cows, lambs, and goats), and local farmers start producing the usual dairy products and delicacies.

 |Address||Velika Planina, 1242 Slovenia|

 |Highest point||1 666 m|

 |Main season||June - Aug|